raquo/Airstream/README.md

-#### Splitting By Type
+#### Splitting With Pattern Match

-Regular splitting of observables works with _value_ keys (e.g. `_.id`), but when our observables contain ADT-s whose branches need to be handled differently, you may want to split by _type_ instead.
+Regular splitting of observables works with _value_ keys (e.g. `_.id`), but when our observables contain ADT-s whose branches need to be handled differently, you may want to split by _type_ or by an _arbitrary pattern match case_ instead.

 **This feature is Scala 3 only.**